Frank Zappa's musical language

 Lost in a whirlpool, 1:50-2:24 (transcription).

 In this second example the rhythm has changed to 4/4 with triplets, or 12/8 with the equasion: a dotted fourth note in this example = a fourth note in the previous example.
 Both Frank and Bobby are now playing around the chord scheme rather loosely, the soloing is limited.
-The sound quality isn't such to get at a very accurate transcription, nor I'm a sure about who is playing which note at any point.
+The sound quality isn't such to get at a very accurate transcription, nor am I sure about who is playing which note at any point.

 Zappa talking about his archive, known as the Vault (Zappa! issue by Guitar Player, page 45), suggesting audio tapes go back to 1955.
 In the 2020 Zappa documentary by Alex Winter you can see some examples from videos that Zappa made with his parents' camera (below: two thumbnails with his brother Bobby and mother Rose, pretending to participate in a scary movie).
 Some of these oldest tapes are in a poor condition, about to decay.
 In the documentary it gets said the ZFT is considering transferring (part of) the Vault to the Smithsonian Institute.